Ambassadors

 Check with Your Vet (and Your Own Doctor)

-I learned early on that is was best to not run a dog before they're fully grown.
-This depends on your dog's size and breed, so best to check with you vet.
+It’s best to not run a dog before they're fully grown.
+This depends on your dog's size and breed, so check with your veterinarian to confirm whether or not it’s appropriate.
 It's important to let their bones form without the beat down of a lot of miles.
+With Vilas, Dani waited until she was one year old.
+They started slow and have worked their way up in distance since.

 Check in with Your Dog

-Do they join you at the door when you are tying your shoes or do they lay on their bed?
-Are they moving around fluidly, or a bit stiff when they first stand up and take a few steps?
+Do they join you at the door when you’re tying your shoes or do they lay on their bed?
+Are they moving around fluidly or are they a bit stiff when they first stand up and take a few steps?
 Is their appetite average or has it increased?

 4 Tips for Planning a Dog-Friendly Route

 1. Trial run.
 Get a sense of your area before you leash up.
-Maybe run a few different routes on your own first to scout it out, or walk the routes with your dog first.
+Run a few different routes on your own first to scout it out, or walk the routes with your dog first.

 • Keep your dog to the farside when passing other dogs on leash.
-I tend to put myself between PD and other dogs so that we can run “on by” (a helpful command we’ve worked on) and not have to pause and greet, or to avoid conflict with a dog that needs more space.
+Put yourself between your dog and other dogs so that you can run “on by” and not have to pause and greet, or to avoid conflict with a dog that needs more space.

 The After-Run Recovery

-• Re-fuel after the run – snack for you, snack for your dog
+• Re-fuel after the run – have a snack for you and a snack for your dog.

 HELPFUL CUES & TRAINING IDEAS FOR RUNNING WITH YOUR DOG